Codex-Swapnil1/hackathone-masai/README.md

 # Candy Crush Game

-Candy Crush Saga is a puzzle game that involves making matches of 3 or more colored candy pieces.
+Candy Crush is a puzzle game that involves making matches of 3 or more colored candy pieces.
 Players swap candy pieces either horizontally and vertically, and once a match is made, the candy disappears, causing the surrounding pieces of candy to fall into the empty spaces

 ## TechStack Used :-